This article was last updated on January 11, 2022.

 1. Painting (with or without drinks)

 Barcelona is one of many cities where you can arrange an evening of painting, accompanied with a drink.
 It’s fun to do on your own, with a date or a group of friends and no experience is necessary.
 There are a few different options in Barcelona.
-We’ve published a review about Salir con Arte (classes are held in Spanish) and Art Bar offers classes in English.
+We’ve published a review about Salir con Arte (classes are held in Spanish) as well as Art Bar, who offers classes in English.
 Art Bar also offers kid’s classes and an occasional “paint your pet” night where well-behaved dogs are welcome.

 If you’re interested in a group painting class that doesn’t involve drinking, check out this class on Meetup.